Target Costing and Lifecycle Costing are two important tools that can be used to manage and control costs throughout the product development process.

-- All costs should be taken into account when working out the cost of a unit and its profitability.
+- All costs should be considered when working out the cost of a unit and its profitability.

-- Attention to all costs will help to reduce the cost per unit and will help an organisation achieve its target cost.
+- Attention to all costs will help reduce the cost per unit and help an organisation achieve its target cost.

 - Many costs will be linked.
 For example, more attention to design can reduce manufacturing and warranty costs.
 More attention to training can machine maintenance costs.
 More attention to waste disposal during manufacturing can reduce end-of-life costs.